There hasn’t been a better time to start a web design business. Don’t take my word for it – just look at these stats:

 Step 5: Promote Your Brand New Web Design Business and Grow Your Clientele

-All you need now are awesome customers that help you rake in the moolah.
+All you need now are excellent customers that help you rake in the moolah.

 The best way to attract prospects is through promotion and advertisements.
 You can use social media platforms like Facebook, Pinterest, Instagram, YouTube, and Snapchat to get the word out about your business.
 Reddit and Quora are other fantastic alternatives.

-However, one thing that you absolutely need is a Google My Business or GMB profile.
+However, one thing that you need is a Google My Business or GMB profile.

 This tool is particularly useful for beginners as it’s cost-effective, helps gain local and national visibility, and provides useful niche-related insights.
 Wowza!

-While the above will help you gain organic traffic and exposure, you have to take matters into your own hands to find new clients.
+While the above will help you gain organic traffic and exposure, you must take matters into your own hands to find new clients.
 Here are some of the best ways to find web designing clients.

 Leverage Your Network to Grow Your Web Design Business

-While this takes time to work, it can help you score clients when you don’t have a portfolio.
+While this takes time, it can help you score clients when you don’t have a portfolio.
 Then shift your focus on delivering excellent work repeatedly, and you‘ll even more clients through referrals!

 Use Freelance Platforms